Tanaya Ti'en Yoga Therapy

 Nowadays, yoga has become a staple in the diet of popular culture.
 Yoga classes can be found in almost every suburb, every gym, and more and more styles of yoga are emerging.
 And, with the increasing demand for yoga, it’s becoming easier and easier to do yoga teacher training crash courses, particularly post CoVid where many businesses have moved their trainings online.
 Unfortunately, due to the radical commercialisation of yoga, many yoga teacher training offerings package generic posture based versions of yoga that deliver a cookie-cutter approach of a science and art form that requires careful individualisation for it to be truly transformative.

-So... what exactly differentiates a Yoga therapist from a Yoga teacher?
+What differentiates a Yoga Therapist from a Yoga Teacher?

 Most Yoga therapists will teach yoga classes too, or will have taught classes at some point along the way.
 Some Yoga therapists however, will specialise in one-to-one YT sessions and/or small group sessions alone, working with clients in a clinical setting toward a specific goal, which may include some kind of rehabilitation, or management of a specific injury or condition.